 Part of the RX series, the Ibanez GRX70QA was introduced in 2011 and has undergone a few changes over the years.
 One of these is the fingerboard material.
 Because of the import restrictions on rosewood, the Ibanez GRX70QA guitars produced from 2017 now have treated New Zealand pine for their fingerboard.

 Specs may also vary depending on the market and retailer stocks.
-Here we’ll take look at the specs that come standard with the Ibanez GRX70QA models produced from 2015 to 2019.
+Here we’ll take look at the specs that come standard with the Ibanez GRX70QA models produced from 2015.

 This electric guitar has a poplar body with a quilter maple art grain top.
 The bolt-on neck is made of maple.
 The pine fingerboard has 22 medium frets and white dot inlays.
 The GRX70QA is available in a number of finishes, including Transparent Emerald Burst (TEB), Transparent Red Burst (TRB) and Transparent Blue Burst (TBB).